OTS offers two types of Internet service, and many agencies will use a combination of these two services:

 OTS has the authority to issue domain names in the "la.gov" or "louisiana.gov" domain space, if needed.
 OTS can also run secondary Domain Name Services for your organization as a backup for the primary server, and there is no charge for this service.
 For additional information, refer to Domain Name Services or contact OTS Directory Services at firstname.lastname@example.org.

 OTS Internet Services are designed to provide connectivity only.
-While managed router and security services may be available, IWAY and INET do not include services like email, agency-specific DNS, or web services.
+Managed router and security services are available with IWAY but are not applicable for consolidated agencies.
+Services like email, agency-specific DNS, and web services are not included with any Internet services.
 Subscribers may purchase these services from OTS separately; or, if not included in the statewide IT consolidation, may set up their own services or contract with a commercial provider.

 Rates are determined by the speed and the feature of the service.
 Obtain specific service pricing quotes using the process described under the How to Order section.

 Each Service Tier allows a maximum amount of data to be transmitted over the connection per month.
 A separate hardware fee will be charged with each service subscription.